skeller88/career-buddy/testPlan.md

 - retrieves correct data for requests that have not been made before, and stores the new data in the cache:
   - all career names
   - career data for specific careers
-- subsequent requests for a resource to take <5ms
+- requests for a cached resource take <5ms
 - stores x requests in memory
 - when memory exceeded, does y